WAdama/nas_vol_info/README.md

 ### Installing

-Place the script to /var/prtg/scriptsxml on your Synology NAS.
-You have to create this directory structure because PRTG expects the script here.
+Place the script to /var/prtg/scriptsxml on your Synology NAS and make it executable.
+(You may have to create this directory structure because PRTG expects the script here.)

 ```
 wget https://raw.githubusercontent.com/WAdama/nas_vol_info/master/nas_vol_info.sh